 Jessica Richardson, Ph.D., CCC-SLP

-Jessica D. Richardson, Ph.D., CCC-SLP is an assistant professor and speech-language pathologist in the Department of Speech and Hearing Sciences at The University of New Mexico.
+Jessica D. Richardson, Ph.D., CCC-SLP is an associate professor and speech-language pathologist in the Department of Speech and Hearing Sciences at The University of New Mexico.
 She graduated with a B.S. in Communication Sciences and Disorders (The University of Georgia) and a M.S. in Speech and Hearing Science (The University of Arizona).
 She then completed her Ph.D. study at The University of Georgia in the summer of 2009 and went on to complete a post-doctoral fellowship at The University of South Carolina.
 Her research interests include treatment outcomes and translational neuroscience, with an emphasis on adults with communication disorders following acquired brain injury.

 Dr. Richardson’s research focuses on brain injury recovery and neural plasticity, the development of efficacious treatment approaches, and the development of outcome measures that better predict increased life participation post-injury.
 This involves several lines of research: